kstern00/631-Stern-Final-Project/README.md

 I have heard of Github and used it to download some code but I’ve never actually used it before.
-It took some figuring out for me but I eventually got it to work (I think as of writing this).
+It took some figuring out for me but I eventually got it to work and I really like it.
 I can definitely see myself using it more in my schoolwork.
 Learning the concepts will also help me with future software jobs where they may use a similar type of system.

 ## Regression